XZou0803/Tableau-Visualizations-Individual-Project/Final Version.md

 The improvements:
 1. Changed the layout of the dashboard, according to people’s reading habit (from left to right, from top to bottom) for better understanding
 2. Added a title for the dashboard
-3. Deleted some useless discretional box and only left the year filter box
+3. Deleted some useless discretional box to make the board clean
 4. Added interactive actions—filter and apply it to selected sheets
 5. Added interactive actions—Go to Sheet, when the reader is viewing the violation trend over years graph, they can select to go to the reference sheet (New camera on-live summary)
 6. Added actions—Go to URL, the reader can view the whole project documentation in GitHub.